bevyengine/bevy/CONTRIBUTING.md

 Like every other large, rapidly developing open source library you've ever used, Bevy's documentation can always use improvement.
 This is incredibly valuable, easily distributed work, but requires a bit of guidance:

-* inaccurate documentation is worse than no documentation: prioritize fixing broken docs
+* Inaccurate documentation is worse than no documentation: prioritize fixing broken docs.
-* Bevy is remarkable unstable: before tackling a new major documentation project, check in with the community on Discord or GitHub (making an issue about specific missing docs is a great way to plan) about the stability of that feature and upcoming plans to save yourself heartache
+* Bevy is remarkable unstable: before tackling a new major documentation project, check in with the community on Discord or GitHub (making an issue about specific missing docs is a great way to plan) about the stability of that feature and upcoming plans to save yourself heartache.
-* code documentation (doc examples and in the examples folder) is easier to maintain because the compiler will tell us when it breaks
+* Code documentation (doc examples and in the examples folder) is easier to maintain because the compiler will tell us when it breaks.
-* inline documentation should be technical and to the point.
+* Inline documentation should be technical and to the point.
 Link relevant examples or other explanations if broader context is useful.
-* the Bevy book is hosted on the `bevy-website` repo and targeted towards beginners who are just getting to know Bevy (and perhaps Rust!)
+* The Bevy book is hosted on the `bevy-website` repo and targeted towards beginners who are just getting to know Bevy (and perhaps Rust!).
-* accepted RFCs are not documentation: they serve only as a record of accepted decisions
+* Accepted RFCs are not documentation: they serve only as a record of accepted decisions.

 [docs.rs](https://docs.rs/bevy) is built from out of the last release's documentation, which is written right in-line directly above the code it documents.
 To view the current docs on `main` before you contribute, clone the `bevy` repo, and run `cargo doc --open`.